toji/toji.dev/webgpu-best-practices/error-handling.md

 To start, just like with other WebGPU errors, if you don't do anything then any messages generated at WGSL compile time will be displayed in the browser's developer console, and that should be sufficient for most basic debugging needs.

-However, what if you were building a web application that supported soemthing like live shader editing?
+However, what if you were building a web application that supported something like live shader editing?
 (See [ShaderToy](https://shadertoy.com) as an excellent WebGL-based example.)
 In that case it would be extremely useful to get very detailed messages from the browser about shader errors, warnings, and other messages along with contextual information such as what line in the shader provoked the message.
 That way you could surface them in the application UI itself rather than requiring users to keep the developer console open all the time.

 Fortunately, that's exactly what `shaderModule.getCompilationInfo()` provides you!